sclorg/s2i-base-container/base/README.md

 * [s2i-php](https://github.com/sclorg/s2i-php-container)

 This container image also installs several development libraries, that are often required in the builder images above.
+It also includes NPM package manager.
 Sharing those development packages in a common layer saves disk space and improves pulling speed.

+NPM, a package manager for Node.js, offers a pleasant way to install JavaScript libraries, that are often needed as static files for various web applications.
+In order to offer good experience for web developers, the NPM package manager is also installed in the image.

+For containers where the development libraries and NPM package manager are not necessary, users are advised to use the s2i-core variant of this container image.

 Description